bkushigian/hog/README.md

 should know some of the nitty gritty details about his or her tools and we aim to help them do just that.

+Our goal in making HOG is to help the Git user to learn enough to read (and understand!) the Git man pages.
+There are many introductory Git tools out there but we haven't seen any that focus on the backend of the Git repo.
+This knowledge is necessary for moving from an intermediate to an advanced Git user.
+Thus, rather than target new Git users we try to give a platform in which the user can freely experiment with Git and easily track what happens behind the scenes.

 ## The Basics

 Git is a difficult piece of software to learn and has developed quite the